 Psilocybin is the most well-known compound found in psychedelic mushrooms (aka psilocybin mushrooms or magic mushrooms).
 It is a substituted tryptamine and prodrug of psilocin, and the compound that is responsible for eliciting psychedelic effects.
 Psilocybin is a chemical analog of the neurotransmitter serotonin.
 It occurs naturally several species of magic mushrooms along with psilocin and other compounds.
-Psilocybin and psilocin were first synthesized by Albert Hofmann in 1959.1
+Psilocybin and psilocin were first synthesized by Albert Hofmann and his research team including Franz Troxler, in 1959.1

 There are several psychoactive molecules in magic mushrooms.
 Psilocybin is most frequently cited as “the” active component in magic mushrooms.
 However, this is a common misconception.
 Technically, psilocybin is a prodrug of psilocin.
 When consumed, psilocybin is rapidly metabolized into psilocin.
 The data from receptor binding studies shows that psilocin is the primary bioactive psychoactive component based on its binding affinity at the serotonin 5-HT2A receptor (Table 1).
 Magic mushrooms naturally contain some psilocin but it is found only in minimal amounts.

 Table 1: Binding affinities for psilocybin and psilocin at serotonin receptors.2

 |Receptor||Psilocybin Ki (nM)||Psilocin Ki (nM)||Species|